-Assuming that there are N-1 possible turns and that each includes an adjustment in the aircraft heading with or without altitude change and n possible locations for each turn, a forward dynamic programming approach with N-1 stages and n possible states in the set of $S_N$ for each stage can be formulated.
+Assuming that there are N-1 possible turns and that each includes an adjustment in the aircraft heading with or without altitude change and n possible locations for each turn, a forward dynamic programming approach with N-1 stages and n possible states in the set of S_N for each stage can be formulated.
 The link cost is specified by Eq.
 (3) or Eq.
 (4) along the potential wind-optimal flight path.
 It is approximated by solving N-1 individual DP problems that each has one turn (N=2) in order to reduce the computational effort.
 The solution for each problem is the optimal aircraft turning location that becomes the origin for the subsequent problems.
-This algorithm, when applied in the real time, also accommodates the frequently updated weather forecast and dynamic nature of atmospheric conditions by optimizing the aircraft turns occur only every 60 minutes.
+This algorithm, when applied in the real time, also accommodates the frequently updated weather forecast and dynamic nature of atmospheric conditions by optimizing the aircraft trajectory segments at each turning location using the most updated weather forecast.
+In this study N is limited so that turns occur only every 60 minutes.